7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

   (airline / aggregator APIs) or structured data sources.
 The interface is the easy part; the honest hard part is where comparable, current fares come from.
 Scoping must name a concrete data approach for the MVP rather than assume live prices appear for free.
-- The recommendation logic (how "best" is decided — price weighted with terms/trust) is the real intellectual property and the reason a user returns.
+- The recommendation logic (how "best" is decided — price weighted with refund/change terms and comfort, plus transit-savings detection) is the real intellectual property and the reason a user returns.
+"Best" deliberately is not always "cheapest."

 ## Branding